 70%

 Once you’ve completed the 120 hours of coursework, you’ll be qualified to schedule the Utah real estate sales agent exam, which is administered through Pearson VUE.
-The Utah real estate exam consists of two parts: one covers national real estate issues and the other tackles material specific to the state of Utah.
+The Utah real estate exam consists of 140 multiple-choice questions: 70 about national real estate issues and the other 70 tackle material specific to the state.

 When making your reservation with Pearson, you need to provide detailed information, including your Social Security number.
-You also need to pay a $59 examination fee when scheduling your Utah real estate exam.
-Payments are not accepted at the testing center.
+You also need to pay a $59 fee when scheduling your Utah real estate exam.
+The testing centers do not accept payments.

-Utah Pearson testing centers are located in the following cities:
+You may choose from the Utah Pearson testing centers located in the following cities:

 - Bountiful